How the Wirecard scandal happened: Case study

 Regardless, subsequent events suggest that Wirecard’s account manipulation was not lessening.
 Rather, Wirecard was getting better at muddying its accounts and engaging in fraud practices that were less visible in its accounts.

 In 2008, the AI software still suggested Wirecard was exceptionally high risk.
 Figure 2 shows an excerpt of the summary from the full company risk report that our system generates.
-Wirecard required extreme care on five categories and high caution on two further risk categories.
-On the basis of the MRA score, Wirecard was in the 95th percentile globally for account manipulation risk.
+Wirecard required extreme care on four categories and high caution on three further risk categories.
+On the basis of the MRA score, Wirecard was in the 95th percentile globally for account manipulation risk - still an exceptionally high risk proposition.

-All of the red flags evident in the 2006 accounts remained present in 2008 and subsequent years, but slowly moderated.
+All of the red flags evident in the 2005 accounts were still present in 2008 and subsequent years, but slowly moderated.

-At this time, our AI software flagged that Wirecard warranted extreme care for discretionary expenses, abnormal cash generation and asset sales.
-Whenever the system flags business manipulation risk in conjunction with other red flags, we have found that it usually points to deep problems.
+Business manipulation provides a good example of this.
+In the 2008 accounts, the MRA suggested extreme caution in relation to discretionary expenses, abnormal cash generation and asset sales.
+As noted, whenever the system flags business manipulation risk in conjunction with other red flags, we have found that it usually points to deep problems.

-Discretionary expenses, asset sales, abnormal cash generation and SG&A expenses all rose dramatically in the wake of the bank purchase.
-Depending on the context, frenetic asset turnover can be a way to boost earnings, to mask accumulated fake revenue or to launder money.
+SG&A expenses, asset sales, and abnormal cash generation and all rose dramatically in the wake of the bank purchase.

 As it turns out, this was the period when Wirecard executives are reported to have routinely carried home bags of cash from the company safe.

-At this stage, we suspect asset sales were used to extract money laundering profits from the business while sharply rising accruals had become the principal tool used to inflate earnings.
+At this stage, we suspect asset sales were used to extract money laundering profits from the business while aggressive accruals management had become the principal tool used to inflate earnings.
 It is difficult to see why a payments company would have any need for accruals and this was an enormous red flag.

 Discretionary spending and SG&A can be used to boost revenue or can be used to mask embezzlement.
 They can also signal channel stuffing, although in the case of Wirecard, where turnover could be whatever the company claimed, it is difficult to see a need for channel stuffing.

-The bottom line is that, in 2008, the majority of the risk signals for Wirecard were rated as very high, high or significant.
+The bottom line is that in 2008 the risk signals for Wirecard remained extreme.
 A prudent investor would only invest in such a company if management were holding their child hostage.

 A prudent investor would only invest in such a company if management were holding their child hostage.